xenonview-com/python-sdk/README.md

 # Click an Ad from AdMob identfied by ID-1234
 Xenon().adClicked(provider, id)
 # ...
-# Click an Ad from AdMob identfied by ID-1234 with value
+# Click an Ad from AdMob identfied by ID-1234 with price
-Xenon().adClicked(provider, id, value)
+Xenon().adClicked(provider, id, price)
 ```

 <br/>